holos-run/holos/doc/md/intro.md

 ⚡️ Holos will help you build your **software development platform in no time.**

-💸 Building a software development platform is time consuming and expensive.
-Instead, focus on your application and let Holos manage the platform for you.
+💸 Building a software development platform is **time consuming and expensive**.
+Spend more time building features for your customers and less time managing your development platform.

-💥 Already delivering?
-Use the advanced functionality of Holos to manage your existing platform safer and easier.
+💥 Already have a platform?
+Add new features and services to your platform easily with Holos.

 🧐 Holos is a platform builder.
 It builds a hollistic software development platform composed of best-of-breed cloud native open source projects.
 Holos is also a tool to make it easier to manage cloud infrastructure by providing a typed alternative to yaml templates.